Keibert Ruiz Preview, Player Props: Nationals vs. Pirates

 Pirates Pitching Rankings

-- The Pirates have the 20th-ranked team ERA among all league pitching staffs (4.52).
+- The Pirates' 4.53 team ERA ranks 20th across all league pitching staffs.

-- The Pirates allow the second-fewest home runs in baseball (152 total, 1.1 per game).
+- Pirates pitchers combine to give up the second-fewest home runs in baseball (155 total, 1.1 per game).

-- Jackson (1-2) takes the mound for the Pirates in his fifth start of the season.
-He's put together a 5.21 ERA in 46 2/3 innings pitched, with 45 strikeouts.
+- Falter makes the start for the Pirates, his 12th of the season.
+He is 1-8 with a 4.65 ERA and 54 strikeouts in 71 2/3 innings pitched.

-- The righty's most recent appearance came on Tuesday against the Milwaukee Brewers, when he threw 4 1/3 innings, surrendering six earned runs while giving up three hits.
+- In his most recent appearance -- in relief on Wednesday -- the left-hander tossed 3 2/3 scoreless innings against the Milwaukee Brewers while surrendering one hit.

 © 2023 Data Skrive.
 All rights reserved.